jeff1978/BattleShips/README.md

 C# Test files and mockups are found here: <a href = "https://github.com/jeff1978/BattleShips/tree/master/BattleShipsTests">\BattleShipsTests</a>
 <br>Tests were run using the nuget packages: NUnit 2.6.4 and NUnit Test Adapter 2.0.0
 <h4>Development Status</h4>
-The application works but development is still ongoing.
+The application works and development is still ongoing.
 Areas of development include:
-<br> - Refactoring of code using lambdas and at least one generic method (required for the console parser classes)
+<br><br> - Refactoring of code using lambdas and at least one generic method (required for the console parser classes)
 <br> - Creation of language classes to support user options for both English and Maori.
 <h4>Notes and Acknowledgements</h4>
 A full list of information sources can be found here: <a href = "https://github.com/jeff1978/BattleShips/blob/master/BattleShips/Acknowledgements.txt">\BattleShips\BattleShips\Acknowledgements.txt.</a>